-Petralona (coming from the Greek word Pétrina Alonia -meaning “stone threshing floors“-) is, no doubt about it, one of the coolest and trendiest neighbourhoods in Athens, and you can find hundreds of recommendations about where to go and what to do there, but what would you think if I told you that in its heart you can find an area -allow me to call it a sub-neighbourhood- with houses made of stone, narrow streets and an unexpected quietness?
+Petralona (coming from the Greek word Pétrina Alonia -meaning “stone threshing floors“-) is, no doubt, one of the coolest and trendiest neighbourhoods in Athens, and you can find hundreds of recommendations about where to go and what to do there, but what would you think if I told you that in its heart you can find an area -allow me to call it a sub-neighbourhood- with houses made of stone, narrow streets and an unexpected quietness?
 Here’s a bit of the deepest villages of Greece located in the centre of Athens.

 The path I propose here is not just beautiful and picturesque but it’s also part of the Athenian Contemporary History.
 Let me try to give you some clues about it.